If you think there are no nice, affordable housing opportunities for people with disabilities, it may be that you haven’t made enough phone calls yet.

 Homeless or At Risk

 If you are at-risk for homelessness, contact homeless resource centers.
-Contact both state and local programs.
+Try both state and local agencies.

 Also: whenever you speak to any program on this list, be sure to tell them you are homeless or in danger of homelessness and ask if they have. priority for homelessness or know any programs that do.
 Be sure to ask if any of them know of programs for housing vouchers for the homeless.

 If you are unable to care for yourself, Medicaid covers nursing homes in all states.
-You do not need to be on Medicaid right now to apply, and you may be eligible even if you have too much money for Medicaid.
+You may be eligible even if you have too much money for Medicaid.
 Some private nursing homes set aside a certain number of “Medicaid beds” and these may be nicer then standard Medicaid nursing homes.